tye-exe/CogWorks/README.md

 - /plugin - The base command for installing or removing plugins from the server. <br>
 - /file - Opens a GUI for navigating around the file system, alongside editing, creating, & deleting files.

+### Currently Supports:
+- Installing jar files from web links.
+- Installing jar files from Modrinth.
+- Will prompt to install plugin dependencies, if present.
+- Deleting plugins.
+- GUI file explorer.
+- Editing of files.
+- Creation of files & folders.
+- Deleting files & folders.
+- Automatically attempts to resolve unmet dependencies on start up if a plugin has unmet dependencies.
+- Permissions.

 ### Permissions:
 - fileman.plugin.install - Able to install plugins.
 - fileman.plugin.remove - Able to remove plugins.